 Many patients also reported that engagement with their primary care physician (PCP) and primary gastroenterologist (GI) is a major deciding factor in trial participation.
 Unfortunately, one study found that only 23% of patients receive information about trials from their PCP.

-This echoes the experience of one patient we spoke with, Greg Drakos of San Diego, CA. About a year ago, Greg first saw a private practice gastroenterologist when he started feeling off with persistent GI symptoms.
-However, that doctor was doing as Greg puts it, “churn and burn colonoscopy” without giving particularly deep thought to his care.
-Greg was diagnosed with moderate to severe ulcerative colitis and prescribed mesalamine followed by prednisone.
+This echoes the experience of one patient we spoke with.
+About a year ago, the patient first saw a private practice gastroenterologist when he started feeling off with persistent GI symptoms.
+However, that doctor was doing as the patient puts it, “churn and burn colonoscopy” without giving particularly deep thought to his care.
+Eventually, he was diagnosed with moderate to severe ulcerative colitis and prescribed mesalamine followed by prednisone.

-When his symptoms persisted, Greg sought out a second and eventually a third opinion from IBD experts at the Mayo Clinic and the University of California, San Diego.
+When his symptoms persisted, the patient sought out a second and eventually a third opinion from IBD experts at two academic medical centers with world-renowned IBD programs.
 In doing so, he saw firsthand the communicative limitations between various healthcare providers.
 Even within an individual system, it was difficult for his gastroenterologist and endocrinologist to exchange information.

 Because his doctors at various institutions couldn’t easily share records, he became his own centralized records management system.
 Unfortunately, the records he obtained included either low-quality imagery, or no imaging whatsoever.
 This is very important, as visually examining the disease state of the bowel is critical to triaging the effectiveness of any one treatment over another.